paralin/gogame/README.md

 You implement this logic in your own Game Rules type.
 This is passed to GoGame when you construct the Game on the client or server.

+A game doesn't have to be networked, you could make a single player game in the browser or just a sim in the server.
+Thus, the Game Rules and overall game has a concept of "operating mode".

+Here are the operating modes:

+ - Local - game is operating in local mode only
+ - Remote - game is connected to a server and following sync

 Networking
 ==========